 - A named range

-I will show the formula in action with a few examples:
+I will show the function in action with a few examples:

-You can see that the input parameters can take many forms: a number, text within double quotes, and a reference to a range of cells.
+You can see that the input parameters can take many forms: a number, text within double quotes, and a reference to a range of cells The most basic form of the function uses a range as an input with the formula =CountA(B2:B9).

-No matter what kind of combination you use for the input parameters, the COUNTA formula does its job of counting the values.
-In all of these cases from row 2 through to 7, the formula returned the result 8, as there are 8 different values in the third column (including the “Failed” ones).
-Therefore, you can see that the formula counts both numbers and text values.
+No matter what kind of combination you use for the input parameters, the COUNTA function does its job of counting the values.
+In all of these cases from row 2 through to 7, the function returned the result 8, as there are 8 different values in the third column (including the “Failed” ones).
+Therefore, you can see that the function counts both numbers and text values.

 I included two column ranges in the case in row 8, hence the result was 16.
-But in the final example, you will see that the output returned is 3, while the data set consists of values from cells A9, A10, B9 and B10.
-This difference is because the COUNTA formula doesn’t count blank values!
+But in the final example, you will see that the output returned is 3, while the data set consists of values from 4 cells: A9, A10, B9 and B10.
+This difference is because the COUNTA function doesn’t count blank values

-COUNTA formula also counts other types of data:
+COUNTA function also counts other types of data:

 In the example above, I entered various arbitrary values like a date, currency, percentage, decimal, and general text and even special characters.
-Accordingly, I have validated for blank values on the second column, using the ISBLANK formula.
-So, all the values in rows 2 through to 9 (barring row 8) are non blank values.
-And, not surprisingly, the COUNTA formula in column C counted only the non blank values.
+I also validated for blank values on the second column, using the ISBLANK function.
+So, all the values in rows 2 through to 9 (barring row 8) are non-blank values.
+Not surprisingly, the COUNTA function in column C counted all the non-blank values, and gives a total count of 7.

 Want to count how many unique values appear in a range?
-Use Google Sheets COUNTUNIQUE formula instead.
+Use Google Sheets COUNTUNIQUE function instead.

 Editor’s note: This is a revised version of a previous post that has been updated for accuracy and comprehensiveness.